We publish a number of detailed and informative reports, operational plans and strategies, many of them on a regular basis.

 The following workforce equality reports and supporting information can be found on our workforce equality reports can all be found on our Equality and Diversity page.

-Our operational plan provides an overview of our vision and priorities for the remainder of the financial year.
-It has been developed in the context of an ongoing response to the Covid-19 pandemic, the evolving ‘integrated care system’ – Joined Up Care Derbyshire (JUCD) – and our well established quadruple aim.
+Our 2022-2023 operational plan provides an overview of our vision and priorities for the remainder of the financial year.
+It provides an overview of our key areas of work and has been developed in response to National NHS Planning Guidance, national drivers for change, JUCD priorities, recovery from the Covid-19 pandemic, and our future strategic intentions for our upcoming review of our Organisational Strategy.

 Our operational recovery plan for 2020/21 provides an overview of our planning aims and actions for the remainder of 2020/21 and is aligned to the planning and ambitions of our Joined Up Care Derbyshire (JUCD) partners.